 Restore points in Windows 10 and Windows 11 serve as a critical safeguard, allowing users to revert their system to a previous state when it was operating optimally.
 However, users often encounter the issue of disappearing restore points, which can be frustrating and detrimental to system recovery efforts.
-This article explores why restore points may vanish and offers practical solutions to mitigate this issue.

 1. Storage Limitations